i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 > **Key Takeaway**
 > An encoder can be built as a physical Read-Only Memory (ROM) using a "diode matrix," where the layout of the wiring permanently stores the data for how to draw each number.

 We now have a working decoder that gives us a single **unpowered** (active-low) line for any given number.
-The next step is to build our "mapper"—the encoder that will take this single signal and draw the correct digit on our display.
+The next step is to build our "mapper", the encoder that will take this single signal and draw the correct digit on our display.

 ##### The Concept: A Physical Lookup Table
 This stage is effectively a physical **Read-Only Memory (ROM)**.
 The "address" is the active-low line from the decoder, and the "data" that it looks up is the pattern of segments for that number.
 We will build this using a structure called a **Diode Matrix**.